WalidAhmed90/PowerSwitchButton/README.md

 - **onToggle:** A callback function that receives the switch's state (true for on, false for off).
 - **loadingCallback:** A function to be called when the switch is loading, returning a Future<bool> indicating success or failure (optional).
 - **loadingText:** Text to display while the switch is in the loading state (optional).
+- **initialValue:** The initial state of the switch (true for on, false for off).
+Defaults to false for backward compatibility.